radioation/FujiFish_Chess/README.md

 # FujiFish Chess
-This is a  *CURRENTLY NOT WORKING* WIP chess server for Fujinet clients.
+This is a  *Very EARLY* WIP chess server for Fujinet clients.
 It uses [StockFish](https://stockfishchess.org/) as a Chess engine for single player games.
-I"m also using [python-chess](https://python-chess.readthedocs.io/en/latest/) to manage the board.
+I'm also using [python-chess](https://python-chess.readthedocs.io/en/latest/) to manage the chess board.

-Supported Platforms
+Supported Gaming Platforms:
 * Atari 8-bit Computers
-* MS-DOS
+* MS-DOS (eventually)